rednblkx/HAP-ESPHome/README.md

 ## 2. Essentials

-The underlying [esp-homekit-sdk](https://github.com/rednblkx/esp-homekit-sdk) library and the components were dedigned to be used with ESP-IDF 5.
+The underlying [esp-homekit-sdk](https://github.com/rednblkx/esp-homekit-sdk) library and the components were designed to be used with ESP-IDF 5.

-See below required configuration that needs to be present at all times.
+See below required configuration which needs to be present at all times.

 ```yaml
 esp32: